yegor256/tacky/README.md

 That's it, all method calls will be cached.
 This means that only the first call of any method will actually reach your object.
-All consecutive calls will reac the `Tacky` decorator, which will return previously calculated values.
+All consecutive calls will be intercepted by the `Tacky` decorator, which will return previously calculated values.
+The decorator keeps all values in its internal `Hash`.

-If you want all methods of everything your methods return be cached, you need to use "deep" caching (it's `true` by default):
+If you want all methods of everything your methods return be cached too, you need to use "deep" caching (it's `true` by default):

 ```ruby
 obj = Tacky.new(obj, deep: true)
 ```

-`Tacky` is thread-safe.
+Keep in mind that `Tacky` is thread-safe.

 ## How to contribute